 1st and 3rd Friday of each month: 9:00 AM – 2:00 PM

-Electronic waste items including microwaves, TVs, and computers are a minimum charge of $13.
+Electronic waste items including monitors, TVs, and microwaves are a minimum of $15

 - Maxwell Transfer Station

 This facility only accepts Motor Oil and Filters, Appliances, E-Waste, Batteries, Fluorescent Tubes, and Sharps.